Reforming waste management

 - In September 2016, a Stakeholder Workshop was conducted regarding a range of reforms at the Waste SA Conference.

-Beyond these broad activities, direct engagement has been occurring and continues via regular meetings of the EPA Chief Executive’s Waste Reform High-Level Advisory Group and the complementary WMAA Industry Reference Group.
+- direct engagement has been occurring and continues via regular meetings of the EPA Chief Executive’s Waste Reform High-Level Advisory Group and the complementary WMAA Industry Reference Group

 Changes to the waste levy to promote further resource recovery in our state have been pursued.